 A few chapters later, God kills everyone in two cities: Sodom and Gomorrah (Genesis 19:24).
 God decided to kill everyone in two cities because they were not “just and righteous.”
 The only people he saved was a man named Lot, his wife, and his two daughters.
 When Lot’s wife looked back at the city where God was burning everyone to death, everyone she had ever known, God killed her too (Genesis 19:26).
 Now a family without a wife and mother, immediately after God killed hundreds or thousands of their neighbors; they found a cave, got drunk, and had incestual sex together (Genesis 19:34).
 How righteous.

 At this point, it seems almost inconsequential to talk about God killing just one person, but that person was precious in the eyes of Jesus.
 God randomly killed a person named Er because he was “wicked” (Genesis 38:7).
 But the story isn’t over.
 Because God killed Er, his wife was left without a child.
-To remedy this, Jacob (Er’s father) told his other son, Onan, to have sex with his dead brother’s wife.
+To remedy this, Judah (Er’s father) told his other son, Onan, to have sex with his dead brother’s wife.
 Onan did what his father said and repeatedly had sex with his dead brother’s wife, but he purposefully didn’t get her pregnant.
 God didn’t like this and killed Onan too (Genesis 38:9-10).

 God won’t let Genesis won’t conclude without killing a few more thousand people.
 God starved everyone on earth with famine so that Joseph could become the most powerful person in Egypt (Genesis 41:28-32, 57).
 This, of course, would result in the Hebrews living in Egypt, only to be enslaved by Egypt, so that God could rescue them by killing even more people.
 But that is a story for Exodus.